dengsauve/College-Work/README.md

 ### CIS111 Final
 My final project for my HTML/CSS I class, this was my first iteration of a personal online portfolio/CV.

-### CIS282 Ruby I
-Currently enrolled in this class, backup of all my assignments should the unthinkable happen.

 ### Daveys Page
 Work for a friend on a website for his home automation business.
+(Moving to a new Repo soon)

 ## SCC Software Development
 #### All code by Dennis Sauve, not for use in other homework assignments.